-Still, getting prequalified is a wise step to take because you can at least take an educated guess that you may be approved before you allow a credit issuer to perform a hard pull of your credit history.
+Still, getting prequalified is a wise step to take because you can at least make an educated guess on whether you will be approved before you allow a credit issuer to perform a hard pull of your credit history.

 3 ways to see if you prequalify for a credit card

-There are three ways for you to check if you prequalify for a credit card: prequalification letters in the mail, prequalification tools and going directly to the source.
+There are three ways for you to check if you prequalify for a credit card: prescreened letters in the mail, online prequalification tools and going directly to the source.
 The latter two require direct action on your part to seek out the prequalification offers online; meanwhile you will have to wait and see if you receive an offer via mail.
-These three prequalification methods provide a great way for you to see your approval odds.
+These three prequalification methods provide a great way for you to weigh your approval odds.